hongbo-miao/bug-renovate-python-version/README.md

 Renovate should either

 - open pull request with correct title
-- or ignore this file (?) as this file [most time needs to be git ignored](https://stackoverflow.com/questions/54315206/should-we-gitignore-the-python-version-file)
+- or ignore updating this file (?) as this file [most time needs to be git ignored](https://stackoverflow.com/questions/54315206/should-we-gitignore-the-python-version-file)

 ## Ticket